shemogumbe/trip_weaver/README.md

 ### SSE is used by default
 `src/context/TripContext.tsx` opens an `EventSource(apiUrl('/plan-trip/stream?...'))` and dispatches progress stages (`Destination Research`, `Flights Found`, `Stays Refined`, `Activities Generated`, etc.).
 When the `result` stage arrives, the final plan is rendered.

 ---

+### Export (client‑side)

+The frontend provides export options directly in the browser:

+- PDF export: Generated on the client from the rendered plan (no server route required).
+- JSON export: Downloads the current plan state as a `.json` file.

+Note: There are no backend endpoints for export; everything is produced client‑side from the final streamed result.

+---